dbpedia/webid/README.md

 ** http://www.easyrdf.org/converter

-## Client Certificate
-### Generation of the PKCS12 file
+## PKCS12 file
+In cryptography, PKCS #12 defines an archive file format for storing many cryptography objects as a single file.
+It is commonly used to bundle a private key with its X.509 certificate (Source: https://en.wikipedia.org/wiki/PKCS_12).

+Private key and X.509 together are required for Client Certificate Authorization, whereas the private key allows you to establish a secure connection (in this case TLS) and the X.509 certificate allows to authenticate your identity.
+The connection between these two is promed by signing the X.509 certificate with the private key.

+### X.509 certificate with WebID in Subject Alternative Name

-To create a certificate, you first need to generate a certificate file (.cer) file using your private key and a config file.
-Create a new file and name it `cert_config.cnf`.
-Paste the following lines into your `cert_config.cnf` and adjust the values accordingly.
+The certificate file (.cer) file is created using your private key and a config file.
+Below is a sample config file (copy and paste to `cert_config.cnf`) and addapt each line.
+*The most important part is the URI in alt_names*

 ```
 [req]